exoad/gnsctf2021/README.md

 `D001A90000BDEA60F000C000E000` - coin value of 99 (wow)

-# Quiet and falling
--use your inspector and select the element representing the "..." and there should be an image source tag attached with a mp3 file

-Stuck On: understanding what this mp3 file actually does

 # pwner
 -try the `solve_pwner` shell script to auto this action (probably not very efficient or might not work at all)